dinagheld/Business-Insights-for-Wave-Hair-Studio/README.md

 c. calculate the average check amount for each promo campaign. <br/>

 ## Data structure and its description
 The log the salon has provided us with is stored in Google Sheets and has 2 sheets: export and promocodes.
 In the 'export' sheet we have all the transactions the salon encountered with, containing both income and expense content for the 6 months of operation.
-The 'promocodes' sheet holds information about marketing campaigns employed to support the sales, revealing data about the campaign that was used and the its discount given to customers.  <br/>
+The 'promocodes' sheet holds information about marketing campaigns employed to support the sales, revealing data about the campaign that was used and the discount given to customers.  <br/>
  <br/>
 Here is the list of the fields disclosed in the log: <br/>
 <br/>